Admission to the Juris Doctor Program

 The Admissions Committee invites qualified applicants to have a personal interview as part of the application process.
 The law school makes admission decisions on a rolling admissions basis.
 That is, decisions are made as files are completed.
 This process begins in September of the year preceding the academic year applicants are applying for and continues until sufficient admissions are granted to fill the entering class.
 Accordingly, applications should be submitted as early as possible.

 Seat deposit fees must be paid by specified deadlines to secure a spot as a student at the School of Law.
 These fees are nonrefundable but will be credited toward the cost of tuition and fees for the first semester of law school classes.
-Students planning to start law school in the Spring semester typically will have seat deposit fees due in late November.
 Students planning to start law school in the Summer semester typically will have seat deposit fees due in April.
 Students planning to start law school in the Fall semester typically will have a first seat deposit fee due in April and a second seat deposit fee due in May.
 The exact deadlines for seat deposit fees will be specified when an applicant receives an offer of admission from the School of Law.

 LSAT/LSAC